Guide to Inquests

 A coroner typically performs an inquest in cases where:

-There is an exception to the rule, however—if you are seeking compensation for an injury whereby the case involves someone who died from an industrial disease, like asbestos exposure, for example, the coroner might hold a ‘read-only’ inquest, which is usually less formal and no one else will attend.
+There is an exception to the rule—if you are seeking compensation for an injury where the case involves someone who died from an industrial disease, like asbestos exposure for example, the coroner might hold a ‘read-only’ inquest, which is usually less formal and no one else will attend.
 The coroner will assess medical reports before the inquest and consider the information when delivering the verdict.

 How is an inquest funded?

 Privately funded representation is highly recommended for inquests, as a specialist lawyer can guide you through the entire process, providing you with the professional advice and support you will undoubtedly need to get through this challenging time.
-Seek a solicitor who can offer competitive rates and agree to a fixed fee for their advice, preparation for the inquest and legal representation during the proceedings.
+We offer competitive rates and can agree to a fixed fee for our advice, preparation for the inquest and legal representation during the proceedings.

 What happens during an inquest?